Languages

 Antimicrobial Resistance (Part 2)

 This course, Antimicrobial Resistance Part 2, explains the major factors that contribute to the development and spread of AMR and the interventions available to address these factors.
 This course also discusses antimicrobials and vaccine development, the impact of globalization and societal shifts on AMR, and international strategies for containing AMR.
+Because AMR cuts across and affects human, animal, and environmental health, a One Health approach is fundamental to tackling this growing global threat; this course emphasizes that multisectoral connection.

 Objective